The Farm (Tennessee): The Changeover

 In 1983, due to financial difficulties and also a challenge to Stephen Gaskin's leadership and direction, The Farm changed its residential community agreement and began requiring members to support themselves with their own income rather than to donate all income to The Foundation central corporation.
 This decollectivization was called the Changeover.
 Many people left disillusioned.
 The surrounding local rural area provided few possibilities for outside employment.
-The nearest large city, Nashville, was a 1.5-hour drive 75 mi away.
+The nearest large city, Nashville, was 75 mi away.
 Those who could not adapt to the new dynamics of The Changeover found it difficult to remain.
 Those who had forged independent business opportunities or had reduced overhead could afford to stay.

 Recovery

 Eventually the population settled back down to fewer than 200 adults and children.
 Those who continued living in the community were buoyed by its freedom and peaceful atmosphere, and the safety and security it provided for their children.
 The $400,000 plus debt was paid off after several years and the community became debt-free.
 An entrepreneurial spirit took hold, and numerous small businesses were established to provide support for the residents.
 Many members went back to school to get degrees in the medical field, and many now work at clinics and hospitals throughout Middle Tennessee.

 In the 1990s, with the community back on solid ground, The Farm returned to its original purpose of initiating social change through outreach and example.
 The Ecovillage Training Center was established as an educational facility in new technologies such as solar energy, bio fuels, and construction techniques based on locally available, eco-friendly materials.